Basics2022/bbooks-physics-electromagnetism/_build/html/_sources/ch/waves-plane.md

   \mathbf{E}_a & = - c \, \hat{\mathbf{k}}_a \times \mathbf{B}_a \\
 \end{aligned}$$

-being index $a$ representing the media involved: $a = 1$ for the medium with incident and reflected waves, $a = 2$ for the medium withthe refracted wave.
+being index $a$ representing the media involved: $a = 1$ for the medium with incident and reflected waves, $a = 2$ for the medium with the refracted wave.

-[Jump conditions of electromagnetic field at an interface](classical-electromagnetism:media:jump) with no charge or current surface density are given by conditions {eq}`eq:em-jump:no-surf-density`,
+[Jump conditions of electromagnetic field at an interface](classical-electromagnetism\:media\:jump) with no charge or current surface density are given by conditions {eq}`eq:em-jump:no-surf-density`,

 $$\begin{cases}
   \varepsilon_1 e_{n,1} = \varepsilon_2 e_{n,2} \\